 f) expressing yourself - artistry and unique personality

-Laurece was already a professional singer and multi-instrumentalist for at least 26 years when she first experienced InterPlay (see www.interplaync.org and www.interplay.org).
+Laurece was already a professional singer and multi-instrumentalist for at least 26 years when she first experienced improv the InterPlay way (see www.interplaync.org and www.interplay.org).
 It provided techniques that enabled a new, exciting and remarkable, vocal and artistic freedom.
 The happiest breakthrough was when she realized that her 20 year struggle with her ego in performance was gone and she was just an open channel, moving energy, present in the moment!
-Over several years she witnessed many break-throughs with her students by using these simple and fun forms for improvisational movement, story, song, music, and spoken word.
+Over several years she witnessed her clients have many break-throughs by using these simple forms for improvisational movement, story, song, music, and spoken word.

 Laurece has defined the benefits: